Italian parliament fails to elect state president in slap to Bersani

 Italy's economy, the euro zone's third largest, has contracted for six straight quarters and the political disarray has compounded uncertainty in a country that came close to financial meltdown in 2011.

 Bersani's candidate Franco Marini, a former Senate speaker, fell far short of the required two-thirds majority of the 1,007 electors in the first vote.
-In the second, he won no votes at all, with many members of both center-left and center-right blocs casting blank ballots.
+In the second, he won no votes at all, with many members of both centre-left and centre-right blocs casting blank ballots.

 Marini's failure, in a vote needed to fill a government vacuum since the deadlocked general election in February, was a slap in the face for Bersani.

-He badly split his party by nominating Marini in a deal with center-right boss Silvio Berlusconi.
+He badly split his party by nominating Marini in a deal with centre-right boss Silvio Berlusconi.

 Parliamentary sources told Reuters that Bersani's Democratic Party (PD) has asked for a fourth vote to be delayed, possibly until Saturday, to give it more time to consider its strategy.